mcharouk/aws/Certification/machinelearning.md

   * at the end of this number of epochs, drop half the hyper parameters set that less perform
   * Continue with the next ones, and train on more epochs
   * go on until, there is only one set remaining
+* SageMaker Automatic Model Tuning (AMT)
+  *  can automatically tune the hyperparameters to find the best configuration.
+  *  can help overcome convergence issues by exploring different combinations of hyperparameters to find the optimal settings that lead to better convergence and model performance.
+  *  These hyperparameters include learning rates, batch sizes, and regularization techniques.
+  *  It uses **Bayesian Optimization**

 ## Model compression